-Michael is interested in all aspects of still photography and is recognized as a leading expert on 19th century photography.
-He opened the Wilson Centre for Photography in 1998.
-The Centre is one of the largest private collections of photography today, spanning works from some of the earliest extant photographs to the most current contemporary productions.
+Interested in all aspects of still photography, Wilson is recognized as a leading expert on 19th-century photography.
+In 1998, he opened the Wilson Centre for Photography, one of the largest private collections of photography today, spanning works from some of the earliest extant photographs to the most current contemporary productions.
 The Centre hosts seminars and study sessions, runs an annual bursary project with the National Media Museum and loans to international museums and galleries.

-He was awarded the OBE (Order of the British Empire) in Her Majesty the Queen’s New Year Honours List 2008 for services to the film industry.
+Wilson was awarded the OBE (Order of the British Empire) in Her Majesty the Queen’s New Year Honours List 2008 for services to the film industry.
 In 2014, the Producers’ Guild of America honored Wilson with the David O. Selznick Achievement Award in Theatrical Motion Pictures.

-He is married to a Scripps College graduate and has two children.
+Michael G. Wilson is married to Jane Wilson, a Scripps College graduate.
+They have two children.

 Bruce W. Worster ’64, Los Altos Hills, CA

 Digger Pine Enterprises

 Bruce retired in 2001 as vice president from JDS-Uniphase Corporation in San Jose, a leading supplier for the telecommunications industry.
 Before JDS-Uniphase, Bruce was a physicist at Hewlett-Packard, after which he moved to leadership roles at Measurex, Surface Science Instruments, Tencor Instruments, and Ultrapointe Corporation, where he was founder, CTO and President.
 After retirement he served as a director of Zygo Corporation from 2002 to 2010, and as Chairman 2009-2010.
 Bruce is also a member of the American Physical Society.